Lazaruz88/lazaruz88.github.io/_posts/gameserver/2019-05-06-minecraft-starter.md

 Both Paper and Spigot can be joined by an unmodified client, which makes it a lot easier for clients to join.

 * Forge
-Forge is a mod compatible version, allowing to to make changes and/or add new content.
+Forge is a mod compatible version, allowing you to make changes and/or add new content.
 Mods can be found at [CurseForge](https://www.curseforge.com/minecraft/modpacks)

 * Other